schmittjoh/JMSPaymentCoreBundle/Resources/doc/plugins.rst

             <tag name="payment.method_form_type" />
         </service>

-Validating the Submitted User Data
+Validating the submitted user data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Validation is handled by your ``Plugin`` class.
 It contains two methods for this: